najs-framework/najs-eloquent/README.md

 }
 ```

-You can query the trashed document just like laravel
+You can query the trashed documents just like laravel

 ```typescript
 User.queryName('Select un-deleted document only')